adesito/GigisPizzaHOL/microservices/hol5967_userguide.md

 ![](./images/image41.png)

 Now select the mínimum Software packages will will require later to build our project.
 If you remember from Introduction section, we will build microservices developed with Node JS v8 and Java .
 We will also require to access to OCI so OCICli will be required and thus Python will be also needed.
-Then we will have to build Docker images and also deploy those images in a Kubernetes Cluster thus KUBECtl will be needed too.
+Then we will have to build Docker images and also deploy those images in a Kubernetes Cluster thus kubectl will be needed too.
 Finally we also need the Minimum required Build VM components.
 So mark software components options below:

   - Docker 17.12
   - Kubectl